JuliaNLSolvers/Optim.jl/docs/src/index.md

 for various steps in the algorithm, entirely based on dispatch, and not predefined possibilities chosen by the developers of Optim.

+Being a Julia package also means that Optim has access to the automatic differentiation features through the packages in [JuliaDiff](http://www.juliadiff.org/).

 ## But...
 Optim is a work in progress.
 There are still some rough edges to be sanded down, and features we want to implement.
 There are also planned breaking changes that